schenkty/nano-finder/README.md

 This tool allows you to search a seed for your nano address.

-Please only use this tool while you are offline, I am not responsible for any leaked seaks or lost funds.
+Please only use this tool while you are offline, I am not responsible for any leaked seeds or lost funds.

 Javascript functions in `js` folder are not mine.
 I do not recall where I found them but the proper credit should go to those individuals only.